 The Authority's operating revenues include revenue from loans in the form of administrative fees, interest on loans, and income earned on investments.
 Operating expenses include interest expense on outstanding short-term and long-term debt and administrative expenses.
-The change in operating revenues and expenses for fiscal year ending June 30, 2017, can be attributed to the QSCB program.
-The QSCB had a decrease in value in the Sinking Fund which resulted in a significant decrease in unrealized investment earnings and a decrease in net position.
-The decrease was partially mitigated by lower bond interest expense in the higher education program and subsidy to borrowers.
+The change in operating revenues and expenses for fiscal year ended June 30, 2019, can be attributed to the QSCB program.
+The QSCB had an increase in value in the Sinking Fund which resulted in a significant increase in unrealized investment earnings and increase in net position.

-The change in operating revenues and expenses for fiscal year ending June 30, 2016, can be attributed to the QSCB program and the higher education program.
-The QSCB program had an increase in value in the Sinking Fund thus allowing for an increase in unrealized investment earnings.
-The increase in the unrealized investment earnings was the major contributor to the decrease in operating loss and increase in the change in net position.
-The higher education program had an increase in revenue from loans due to the issuance of the 2014 and 2015 bonds and increased interest rates on the short-term financing.
+The change in operating revenues and expenses for fiscal year ended June 30, 2018, can be attributed to the QSCB program.
+The QSCB had an increase in value in the Sinking Fund which resulted in a significant increase in unrealized investment earnings and a decrease in net position.
+The decrease was partially mitigated by an increase to the subsidy to borrowers.

-For the fiscal years ended June 30, 2017, June 30, 2016, and June 30, 2015, the Authority elected to return the investment income that it earned on funds held by the trustee and interest earned on unspent bond proceeds to the borrowers in the higher education facilities program to be applied toward amounts due on debt service from the borrowers.
+For the fiscal years ended June 30, 2019, June 30, 2018, and June 30, 2017, the Authority elected to return the investment income that it earned on funds held by the trustee and interest earned on unspent bond proceeds to the borrowers in the higher education facilities program to be applied toward amounts due on debt service from the borrowers.

 Pursuant to the bond resolution for the QZABs, Sinking Fund payments are invested in the State Pooled Investment Fund ("SPIF").
-SPIF rates for fiscal year ended June 30, 2017, ranged from 0.35% to 0.86%.
+SPIF rates for fiscal year ended June 30, 2019, ranged from 1.87% to 2.41%.
 Investment earnings related to the QZAB program are held by the Authority for the benefit of the LEAs participating in the program and are applied as a subsidy toward each LEA's individual debt service Sinking Fund payment on an annual basis.
 Pursuant to the supplemental bond resolutions for the 2004 and 2005 Series QZABs, Sinking Fund payments are invested in Forward Delivery Agreements which guarantee a fixed rate of interest of 3.00% and 3.64%, respectively, on investments.
 The investments are held by the State Treasurer in the Authority's name.